MecatronicaUncu/Red-Social-Asociacion/README.md

 #### Generate new SSH keys

-The [GitHub Tutorial for SSH keys](https://help.github.com/articles/generating-an-ssh-key/) is a good ressource for SSH keys.
+The [GitHub Tutorial for SSH keys](https://help.github.com/articles/generating-an-ssh-key/) is a good resource for SSH keys.

 ## Files

 We follow the approach of [ngbp](https://github.com/ngbp/ngbp).
-We've adapted the code to meet our requirements.

 Most important: